chieger/FlixCombine/README.md

-# Flix: MVVM + Combine + SwiftUI
+# Flix: Combine + SwiftUI + MVVM
-A project to explore using MVVM architecture and Combine + SwiftUI frameworks to create a simple movie browsing app with data from [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction)
+A project to explore using Combine + SwiftUI frameworks with MVVM architecture to create a simple movie browsing app with data from [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction)

 ## 1. Fetch Movies and display in List
 ### Goal